 Is Resident Evil 4 Remake Steam Deck compatible?
-Capcom’s wonderfully wretched revamp is heading to Steam, but you’re probably wondering whether Resident Evil 4 Remake runs on Valve’s handheld gaming PC.
-Well, we’ve tried out the newly released ‘Chainsaw’ demo on the portable powerhouse to save you from potential hardware performance hassle.
+Capcom’s survival horror re-do is now on Steam, but you’re probably wondering whether Resident Evil 4 Remake runs on Valve’s handheld gaming PC.
+Well, we’ve tried out the wretched romp the portable powerhouse to save you from potential hardware performance hassle.

 Before running what could be one of the best horror games to release in 2023 on any machine, we’d advise checking out Resident Evil 4 Remake system requirements.
 Doing so will help prepare your rig of choice for the re-do, whether you’re planning to rescue Ashley Graham using the Nvidia RTX 4090 or the Deck’s dinky APU.